Triniscope: Color television

 Color television had been studied even before commercial broadcasting became common, but it was only in the late 1940s that the problem was seriously considered.
 At the time, a number of systems were being proposed that used separate red, green and blue signals (RGB), broadcast in succession.
 Most systems broadcast entire frames in sequence, with a colored filter (or "gel") that rotated in front of an otherwise conventional black and white television tube.
 Because they broadcast separate signals for the different colors, all of these systems were incompatible with existing black and white sets.
 Another problem was that the mechanical filter made them flicker unless very high refresh rates were used.
 In spite of these problems, the US Federal Communications Commission (FCC) selected a sequential-frame 144 frame/s standard from CBS as their color broadcast in 1950.

 RCA worked along different lines entirely, using the luminance-chrominance system.
 This system did not directly encode or transmit the RGB signals; instead it first combined the RGB signals from the camera into one overall brightness figure, the "luminance".
 The luminance signal closely matched the existing black and white broadcasts, and would display properly on existing sets.
 This was a major advantage over the mechanical systems being proposed by other groups.
 Color information was then separately encoded and folded into the broadcast signal at high-frequency.
 On a black and white television this extra information would be seen as a slight randomization of the image intensity, but the limited resolution of existing sets made this invisible in practice.
 On color sets, a decoder would notice the signal, filter it out from the luminance, and then process it to retrieve the color again.

 Although RCA's system had enormous benefits over CBS's, it had not been successfully developed because it proved difficult to produce the display tubes.
 Compared to the CBS system, where the color changed once a frame at 144 times a second, RCA's system changed the color continually across the line, thousands of times a second, far too fast for a mechanical filter like the CBS design.
 Instead, the system required small dots of colored phosphor to be deposited on the screen, instead of the even coating used in conventional sets or mechanical color systems.
 These dots were far too small to be accurately hit by an electron gun.

-If a single tube could not be built with the required performance, an obvious solution is to use multiple tubes, one for each color.
+If a single tube could not be built with the required performance, a solution is to use multiple tubes, one for each color.
 A wide variety of systems attempted to use this concept, differing primarily in the way they re-combined the images for display.